 We are at a pivotal awakening point in humanity.
 Each day an increasing number of people are choosing a conscious way of life based on compassion, peace, sustainability, and wellbeing on ALL levels.
 More of us are becoming aware of how our choices and actions impact other humans, animals, and our entire Earth.
 More of us are expanding our boundaries of who and what we care for to include other living beings and all of nature.
 We are choosing not to participate in any kind of racism, speciesism, or violence.
 We are speaking out about so many world justice issues and taking a stand about things that matter to us.
 We are making choices that consider the greater good of all, rather than choices that only satisfy our own selfish desires.
-We are discarding the mentality of competition and separation, and embracing a love paradigm based on cooperation.
+We are discarding the mentality of competition and separation and embracing a love paradigm based on cooperation.

 Each day, more and more of us are choosing to connect back to nature and live in a way that sustains us, other living beings, and all humans in a more positive way.
-We are making more choices from the heart and less choices from the financial or social benefits we can attain.
+We are making more choices from the heart and fewer choices from the financial or social benefits we can attain.
 All of this includes and touches upon our food and lifestyle choices.
-And today there is no choice more important than what we choose to eat, as this directly and indirectly impacts the greater good and the wellbeing of us, other humans, all living beings, and our entire Earth.
+And today there is no choice more important than what we choose to eat, as this, directly and indirectly, impacts the greater good and the wellbeing of us, other humans, all living beings, and our entire Earth.

 This is where the lifestyle of veganism comes to the forefront, and this article will help you understand what veganism is, what it isn’t, how it works, and why it is so beneficial for all involved.